New Glenn: Schedule-oriented launch cadence

 Blue Origin intends to contract its launch services in a different structure compared to contract options that have been traditionally offered in the commercial launch market.
 The company has stated they will contract to aim to have a regular launch cadence of up to eight launches a year.
-If one of the payload providers for a multi-payload launch is not ready on time, Blue will hold to the launch timeframe, and fly the remaining payloads on time at no increase in price.
+If one of the payload providers for a multi-payload launch is not ready on time, Blue stated in 2018 that they intended to hold to the launch timeframe, and fly the remaining payloads on time at no increase in price.
 This is different from how dual-launch manifested contracts have been traditionally handled by Arianespace (Ariane 5 and Ariane 6) and Mitsubishi Heavy Industries (H-IIA and H3).
 SpaceX and International Launch Services can offer dual-launch contracts, but prefer dedicated missions.

 Funding

-The development and manufacture of the New Glenn is being funded by Jeff Bezos, founder of Amazon.com, and the Department of the Air Force.
-Initially funded entirely by Bezos, after 2019 New Glenn will also receive US$500 million in funding under the United States Space Force National Security Space Launch (NSSL) program.
-By September 2017, Bezos had invested US$2.5 billion into New Glenn.
+The development and manufacture of the New Glenn is being funded by Jeff Bezos, founder of Amazon, and the Department of the Air Force.
+Initially funded entirely by Bezos, after 2019 New Glenn will also receive $500 million in funding under the United States Space Force National Security Space Launch (NSSL) program.
+By September 2017, Bezos had invested $2.5 billion into New Glenn.